 Author, Mindfulness for Performers

-John Thomas Dodson is the founder of Mindfulness for Performers and Music Director of the Lexington Bach Festival, Principal Conductor of the Cleveland Women's Orchestra and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Dominican Republic’s Colonial City, a UNESCO World Heritage site and currently works closely with Fundación de la Villa in their Musica Antigua project in collaboration with the Dominican Republic's National Conservatory of Music and the Ministry of Culture.
+John Thomas Dodson is the founder of Mindfulness for Performers and Music Director of the Lexington Bach Festival and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Dominican Republic’s Colonial City, a UNESCO World Heritage site and currently works closely with Fundación de la Villa in their Musica Antigua project in collaboration with the Dominican Republic's National Conservatory of Music and the Ministry of Culture.

 As a guest conductor Dodson has led concerts with the Athens State Orchestra, Budapest Philharmonic, National Philharmonic of Russia, National Symphony Orchestra of Bashkortostan, National Symphony Orchestra of the Dominican Republic, Irkutzk Symphony Orchestra, Omsk State Academic Symphony Orchestra, Bialystok Philharmonic, Rochester Philharmonic, New Haven Symphony Orchestra and the Symphony Orchestra UANL in Monterrey, Mexico.
 In the field of opera he has collaborated with Yale Opera and Cleveland Opera, and his ballet credits include serving as the Principal Conductor of Ballet Theatre of Toledo.
 Dodson's performances have been featured on Public Radio International and National Public Radio stations as well as radio and television stations in Europe, Russia and North America.